-COURSE NO. OCCUPATIONAL COURSES CREDITS

-ECCE 1101 Introduction to Early Childhood Care and
+OCCUPATIONAL COURSES CREDITS ECCE 1101 Introduction to Early Childhood Care and Education 3 ECCE 1103 ECCE 1105 Child Growth and Development Health, Safety and Nutrition 3 LCCL 1103 ricaitii, Saicty and Nutrition 3

-Education 3

-ECCE 1103 Child Growth and Development 3

-ECCE 1105 Health, Safety and Nutrition 3

 ELECTRICAL CONTRACTING TECHNICIAN (ECL1)

 (Replaces ELN1)

 The Electrical Contracting Technician Technical Certificate of Credit is a sequence of courses designed to prepare students for careers in residential and commercial electrical industries.
 The program emphasizes a combination of theory and practical application necessary for successful employment.